keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/introduction.md

 2. [NEAR-API-JS](https://docs.near.org/tools/near-api-js/quick-reference#install)
 3. [Keypom JS SDK](https://github.com/keypom/keypom-js#installation)

+If you want to reference the finished code, that can be found [here](https://github.com/keypom/keypom-js/tree/min/ticketing-tutorial/docs-advanced-tutorials/ticket-app).
+To follow allong and build out this ticketing app with the tutorial, see the steps below.

+---

-### Creating your Project
+## Creating your Project
 In this section, you're going to create your project and install the SDK to prepare for the tutorial.
-If you have a completed script and have installed the SDK, you can skip [forward](introduction#background).
+If you have a completed script and have installed the SDK, you can skip [forward](architecture.md).

 First, navigate to your desired home folder and use the `create-near-app` command to create a new project
 ``` bash